xCDAT/xcdat/docs/getting-started.rst

      pages if you aren't familiar with ``xarray``.

 2. xCDAT is distributed on the Anaconda `conda-forge`_ channel.
-We recommend installing `mamba`_ to access xCDAT. mamba is a drop-in replacement of conda.
+We recommend installing `mamba`_ to access xCDAT.
+Mamba is a drop-in replacement of conda.
    Note, ``conda`` commands are still available with Mambaforge.

    We recommend following these steps to install Mambaforge (Linux example):